 On a tropical beach in Malaysia, David recalls how, in the 50s, after weeks of monotonous travel rations, he dug up turtle eggs to eat.
 Now he has returned to release newly hatched turtles in to the wild.

 Finally he asks whether our changing attitudes and our greater knowledge of the world will be enough to save it for future generations.

-During David Attenborough’s filmmaking career spanning 60 years, there have been unparalleled changes both in the natural world, the understanding of the planet and the techniques used in filming.
-He takes a very personal journey through six decades and the massive developments he has witnessed.
+During David Attenborough’s filmmaking career spanning 60 years, there have been unparalleled changes in the natural world.
+He takes a very personal journey in the last of the series through the six decades and the developments he has witnessed.